Bill C-14 received royal assent and became law on June 17, 2016. Bill C-14 is available here .

 What is the Carter Decision?

-As many of you are aware, on February 6th, 2015, the Supreme Court of Canada struck down the law prohibiting physician-assisted dying for competent adults who have a grievous and irremediable medical condition that causes enduring suffering.
+On February 6th, 2015, the Supreme Court of Canada struck down the law prohibiting physician-assisted dying for competent adults who have a grievous and irremediable medical condition that causes enduring suffering.
 The decision was to come into effect on February 6th, 2016.
 In January the Attorney General of Canada applied for a six-month extension to make necessary legislative changes.
 A four-month extension was granted and the decision was to come into effect June 6th, 2016.

 Bill C-14, an Act to amend the Criminal Code and to make related amendments to other Acts (medical assistance in dying) received Royal Assent June 17th, 2016 after being passed by both the House of Commons and the Senate.
 Click here for a copy of Bill C-14.